 Public health encompasses many disciplines ranging from economics to epidemiology to psychology.
 Although there are some databases specifically focused on public health issues, sometimes you will need to look for items in several places.
 In this guide, you will find links to databases, journals, books, websites, data and statistics, and other resources related to the various domains of public health.
-The Fairbanks School of Public Health has programs in:

 Check out the Centers for Disease Control & Prevention list of 10 Essential Public Health Services.

 Tell us what you think:

 Confused?
 Not sure where to start?

 Starting a research paper or project can be really confusing and intimidating.
 Diving right in by searching Google or library databases isn't always the best approach.
 Following the process below can help reduce some of your confusion and save time in the long run.

 - Develop a really good research question - clear, specific, relevant to the assignment

 - Pick 2-3 key terms from your research question for your search.

 - Come up with 2-3 synonyms for each key term.
 Write them down.